Game of Thrones (franchise): Video games

-There are several fan-made modifications ("mods") to commercial video games that allow playing in the world of A Song of Ice and Fire.
-These include a total conversion for the strategy game Crusader Kings II as well as the mods "War of the Usurper" for its predecessor Crusader Kings, "Westeros: Total War The Age of Petty Kings", placed before Aegon's Conquest, for Medieval II: Total War and "A Clash Of Kings" for Mount & Blade: Warband.
+There are also several fan-made modifications ("mods") to commercial video games that allow playing in the world of A Song of Ice and Fire.
+These include a total conversion for the strategy game Crusader Kings II, as well as the mods "War of the Usurper" for its predecessor Crusader Kings, "Westeros: Total War The Age of Petty Kings" for Medieval II: Total War, and "A Clash Of Kings" for Mount & Blade: Warband.

+Exhibits

+Costumes worn by the lords and ladies of the royal court in Game of Thrones, exhibited in Oslo, Norway in 2014.